More of northern England put into highest COVID-19 lockdown tier

 LONDON (Reuters) - South Yorkshire in northern England will move into the very high lockdown tier on Saturday to tackle rising levels of COVID-19 infections, the mayor of the Sheffield City Region Dan Jarvis said on Wednesday.

-The area has agreed a funding package worth 41 million pounds to support businesses that will have to close and for additional public health measures.
+The area has agreed a funding package worth 41 million pounds ($53.5 million) to support businesses that will have to close and for additional public health measures.

 Regions in the north of England have been most severely affected by the second wave of COVID-19.